Civic Learning and Democratic Engagement Meetings

 Answering the call.

-AASCU presidents answered the call to action issued by former AASCU Board Chair and President of the Arkansas State University System Chuck Welch to engage in a coordinated and organized effort to further the work of the 2021 Postsecondary Value Commission (PVC) report that proposed a new approach for measuring the value of education after high school.
-AASCU President Mildred García co-chaired the commission.
+AASCU presidents answered the call to action issued by former AASCU Board Chair and President of the Arkansas State University System, and now current AASCU president, Chuck Welch to engage in a coordinated and organized effort to further the work of the 2021 Postsecondary Value Commission (PVC) report that proposed a new approach for measuring the value of education after high school.
+Former AASCU President Mildred García co-chaired the commission.

 Task Force Goals: